 A. (2017, January 4).
+The challenge facing libraries in an era of fake news.
+The Conversation.
 The Fake News Problem - Fake News and Media Literacy - Research Guides at Santa Fe Community College.
 While not a new phenomenon, the proliferation of fake news has gained dangerous traction in recent years, particularly in the arena of social media platforms such as Twitter and Facebook.

 Web Literacy for Student Fact-Checkers – Simple Book Production.
 Where Do I Check? - Fact Checking, Verification & Fake News - LibGuides at John Jay College of Criminal Justice, CUNY.
 Here are some specific suggested resources: FactCheck.org - A "nonpartisan, nonprofit" research center out of the University of Pennsylvania.

 Their funding information and funding disclosures are on their "Our Funding" page.
 PolitiFact - From the Tampa Bay Times, this fact-checking website won a Pulitzer Prize in 2009.
 Snopes.com - Billing itself as "the definitive Internet reference source for ... misinformation", Snopes.com double-checks a wide range of claims, from urban legends to Internet rumors.
 What Comes Next?
+The Trump Administration Archive collection of TV broadcasts from 2009 to date, with factchecks.
 Teaching fact vs. fiction when seeing is no longer believing.
 Many Americans Say Made-Up News Is a Critical Problem That Needs To Be Fixed.
 Politicians viewed as major creators of it, but journalists seen as the ones who should fix it Many Americans say the creation and spread of made-up news and information is causing significant harm to the nation and needs to be stopped, according to a new Pew Research Center survey of 6,127 U.S. adults conducted between Feb.
 19 and March 4, 2019, on the Center’s American Trends Panel.